 15 May 2012

-Mackerel, courgette and a pesto from parsley, pistache and sorrel
+Sea bassl, courgette and a pesto from parsley, pistache and sorrel

-A recipe we found in The Guardian by Yotam Ottolenghi
+A recipe we found in The Guardian by Yotam Ottolenghi for mackerel, we make it with sea bass.

 If you don't have any sorrel in your garden or growing wild nearby, you'll be hard pushed to get hold